 In the early morning hours of May 6, 2018, San Francisco Police Officer Kolby Willmes noticed a man sitting in the driver’s seat of a parked car at a gas station.
 The car had no license plates, in apparent violation of California Vehicle Code § 5200(a).

 The man in the parked car was Malik Ngumezi, who had recently purchased the car.
-A bill of car was taped to the lower passenger side corner of the windshield as is commonly done by car salesmen.
+A bill of sale was taped to the lower passenger side corner of the windshield as is commonly done by car salesmen.

 Willmes approached the car to investigate and because a gas pump blocked access to the driver’s side, he instead went to the passenger side.
 According to Mr. Ngumezi, Willmes then opened the passenger side door, leaned into the car, and asked Ngumezi for his driver’s license and registration.